Shower In A Van: Benefits, Downsides & Van Life Shower Ideas

 #1 Van Life Shower Idea – Fixed

 Having a dedicated van shower or wetroom is fairly common, especially for full-time and long term vanlifers.
-These are approximately a 3x2ft space that functions as an onboard van shower and a place for using the portable camper van toilet.
+These are approximately a 3x2ft space that functions as an onboard van shower and a place for using your portable camper van toilet.

 The benefits to a fixed van shower include no setup or teardown in order to shower.